Abenitez27/Abenitez27.github.io/docs/index.md

 Here is the link to the interactive app on [Heroku](https://nba-eda-app-streamlit.herokuapp.com/) and Streamlit platform.
 This application web scrapes data from the website [Basket Ball Reference](https://www.basketball-reference.com/) and puts the data into a pandas data frame.
-Streamlit allows for the interactive user input selection boxes to change the data according to the user's needs.
+The data consist of player stats from the NBA ranging from the year 1950 to the current year.
+Streamlit allows for the interactive user input selection boxes to change the data according to the user's intrests in year, team, and player position.
 The code is here [NBA_EDA_app](https://github.com/Abenitez27/NBA_EDA_app)

 **NOTE!!!
-Please give the application a minute to load as it takes Heroku a little bit to launch and webscrap the data when the script is run thanks!**
+Please give the application a minute to load as it takes Heroku a little bit to launch and webscrape the data when the script is run thanks!**

 ## SQL Projects: